 These specifications give a big role to observed lagged reserve shares, as the autoregressive coefficient is 0.92.

 How well does this equation work for the post-euro period?
 There are several problems in answering this question.
 The first is that the persistence in USD and EUR shares seems to be much higher than it was for the USD and other shares, pre-euro.
 Logit transformations imply that the unit root can be rejected at the 10% level for the USD and EUR.
-Estimating a panel while imposing the same value on the autoregressive coefficient results in an estimate that is not easily distinguished from unity.
+Estimating a panel while imposing the same value on the autoregressive coefficient across currencies results in an estimate that is not easily distinguished from unity.

 The estimated equation over the 1999-2022 period, with USD, EUR, JPY, GBP and CNY, is: